ibm-cloud-docs/schematics/cli-reference.md

 ### Prerequisites
 {: #key-prerequisites}

+The key management system will list the instance that are created from your specific location and region.
 Following prerequisites are followed to perform the KMS activity.

 - You should have your `KYOK`, or `BYOK`.
 To create a {{site.data.keyword.keymanagementservicelong_notm}} keys, refer to, [create KYOK root key by using UI](https://cloud.ibm.com/docs/key-protect?topic=key-protect-create-root-keys).
 To create a {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}} keys, refer to, [create BYOK root key by using UI](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-create-root-keys).
+- You need to [add root key](/docs/key-protect?topic=key-protect-import-root-keys#import-root-key-gui) to {{site.data.keyword.bpshort}} services.
 - You need to configure [service to service authorization](/docs/schematics?topic=schematics-secure-data#data-storage) to integrate `BYOK`, and `KYOK` in {{site.data.keyword.bpshort}} service.